azagniotov/stubby4j/README.md

 When running stubby4j as an embedded JAR, you can start-up and manage stubby4j server programmatically with the help of [StubbyClient](https://github.com/azagniotov/stubby4j/blob/a1a341b70db92766cd17b4fb90e0a69cea7f31e6/src/main/java/io/github/azagniotov/stubby4j/client/StubbyClient.java).

 In addition, it is possible to manage embedded stubby4j using the `StubbyClient` without pointing it to an actual local physical YAML config file.
 Instead, consumers can provide stubs YAML configuration payload of type String, when calling the [StubbyClient#startJettyYamless(..)](https://github.com/azagniotov/stubby4j/blob/a1a341b70db92766cd17b4fb90e0a69cea7f31e6/src/main/java/io/github/azagniotov/stubby4j/client/StubbyClient.java#L134-L191).
+The following [StubbyClient functional test](https://github.com/azagniotov/stubby4j/blob/a1a341b70db92766cd17b4fb90e0a69cea7f31e6/src/functional-test/java/io/github/azagniotov/stubby4j/client/StubbyClientYamlessTest.java#L25-L39) demonstrates the API usage.

-You can also manage stubby4j stubs via the Admin portal using the `StubbyClient`.
+`StubbyClient` also enables consumers to manage stubby4j stubs via the Admin portal.
 Check the https://stubby4j.com/docs/admin_portal.html#client-programmatic-api for more information.

 [Back to top](#table-of-contents)